ionelh/tic-tac-toe/README.md

 # tic-tac-toe
-tic tac toe game built with my kiddo
+Tic tac toe game built with my kiddo.
+This is just to introduce my son to coding, please don't take it as a reference :).